German A1 Level: Resources and Exam Preparation

 We provide you with high quality audiovisual content – designed by native speakers – and tons of exercises to give you the best and most comprehensive language learning experience possible.

-What is Expected in a German A1 Exam
+What Is Tested in a German A1 Exam

-You are expected to introduce yourself and ask and answer basic questions about yourself, such as your family, your hobbies, your profession, your age, your hometown, the country you are from, your nationality, your daily activities, and your likes and dislikes.
-Make sure to learn German numbers well because you will be asked to state your phone number in the oral exam.
+In the speaking section of the A1 exam, you are expected to introduce yourself and ask and answer basic questions about personal topics such as your family, hobbies, profession, age, hometown, nationality, daily activities, and likes and dislikes.
+Pay particular attention to German numbers, as you will typically be asked to provide your phone number or address during the oral exam.
+Practicing these A1 speaking scenarios regularly is one of the most effective ways to build confidence before exam day.

 If you want to learn how to introduce yourself in German, take a look at the following video: